jrr6/cloud-sml/client/src/monaco-config/README.md

 1. Pull the TextMate grammar file (e.g., https://github.com/textmate/standard-ml.tmbundle/blob/master/Syntaxes/Standard%20ML.plist) and then use `plutil -convert json grammar.plist -o sml.tmLanguage.json` to generate a JSON version.
 2. Copy an existing VS Code `.tmLanguage.json` file (or, in the case of the SML extension, just `.json`) into this directory.

+# monaco-tm

+Based on [monaco-tm](https://github.com/bolinfest/monaco-tm), which seems to allow TextMate grammars to work properly (unlike the `monaco-editor-textmate` approach).